MicrosoftDocs/azure-devops-docs/docs/integrate/get-started/authentication/oauth.md

 > [!NOTE]
 > The following guidance is intended for Azure DevOps Services users, since OAuth 2.0 is not supported on Team Foundation Server or Azure DevOps Server.
 [Client Libraries](../../concepts/dotnet-client-libraries.md) are a series of packages built specifically for extending TFS functionality.
 For on-premises users, we recommend using [Client Libraries](../../concepts/dotnet-client-libraries.md), Windows Auth, or [Personal Access Tokens (PATs)](PATs.md) to authenticate on behalf of a user.

-Authenticate your web app's users to access the REST APIs so that your app doesn't have to keep asking for their usernames and passwords.
+Authenticate your web app users for REST API access, so your app doesn't continue to ask for usernames and passwords.
 Azure DevOps Services uses the [OAuth 2.0 protocol](https://oauth.net/2/) to authorize your app for a user and generate an access token.
 Use this token when you call the REST APIs from your app.

-First, you'll register your web app and get an app ID from Azure DevOps Services.
+First, register your web app and get an app ID from Azure DevOps Services.
-Using that app ID, you'll send your users to Azure DevOps Services to authorize your app to access their organizations there.
+Using that app ID, send your users to Azure DevOps Services to authorize your app to access their organizations.
-Once they've done that, you'll use that authorization to get an access token for that user.
+Next, use that authorization to get an access token for that user.
-When you call Azure DevOps Services APIs for that user, you use that user's access token.
+When you call Azure DevOps Services APIs for that user, use that user's access token.
-Access tokens expire, so you'll also need to refresh the access token if it's expired.
+Access tokens expire, so refresh the access token if it's expired.

 ![Process to get authorization](./media/oauth-overview.png)